backstage/backstage/.changeset/new-taxis-vanish.md

 '@backstage/plugin-scaffolder': patch
 ---

-Addition of a Dismissable Error Banner in Scaffolder page
+Addition of a dismissible Error Banner in Scaffolder page